Look, folks, let me just tell you, the Republican establishment learns the wrong lessons of everything.

 I'm just making an observation.

-Uh there's still a lot of Trump stuff left here.
+There's still a lot of Trump stuff left here.

-Uh not a lot, there's still some stuff.
+There's still some stuff.

-And interesting sound like John Harbaugh, the coach of the Baltimore Ravens came out for uh Trump in a way by endorsing Trump's immigration plan.
+And interesting, sounds like John Harbaugh, the coach of the Baltimore Ravens, came out for Trump.

-Anyway, Chuck Todd, F. Chuck Todd meet the press yesterday.
+Anyway, Chuck Todd, F. Chuck Todd, meet the press yesterday.

-F. Chuck, he went to Iowa, went to the Iowa State Fair, which is where all the candidates were last week and over the weekend, and Chuck Todd admitted that he was stunned at how he was stunned at how easy it was to find Democrats willing to criticize Hillary Clinton over her email scandal.
+F. Chuck, he went to Iowa, went to the Iowa State Fair, which is where all the candidates were last week and over the weekend.

 Here's the audio soundbite.

-Chuck Todd stunned at how openly Democrats are criticizing Mrs. Clinton.
+Chuck Todd, stunned at how openly Democrats are criticizing Mrs. Clinton.

 I was stunned at how many, how easily it was to find these Democrats willing to say these things.